 Still dreaming for more, in 1850 he and a lawyer joined forces to create the North Western Police Agency.

 Not long after, (he he), Al would grow a surname.... it was Pinkerton!

 And the above business name would soon change to Pinkerton and Co., and still later to the Pinkerton National Detective Agency.

-But with the advent of Pinkertons, that had no boundaries to challenge their activities, that was all to change.
+But with the advent of Pinkertons, they had no boundaries to challenge their activities.

-And a big part of this change came along with Al's meeting up with a railway engineer by the name of John McClernand, who later became a railway's president and, later a politician and Civil War Union Major General.
-And it didn't hurt to have as the railway's lawyer a fellow named Abraham Lincoln.
+And a big part of this change came along with Al's meeting up with a railway engineer by the name of John McClernand, who later became a railway's president and, also a federal politician.
+It was also helpful to Pinkerton that this same man became a US Civil War Union Major General.
+Nor did it hurt to have that railway's lawyer being a man named Abraham Lincoln.

-The Pinkerton dreams continue on Sunday the 9th in this space.
+The story of the Pinkerton dreams continue on Sunday the 9th in this space.

 (And by the way a very belated Merry Christmas and Happy New Year.}